Publications

 We propose and initiate the study of privacy elasticity—the responsiveness of economic variables to small changes in the level of privacy given to participants in an economic system.
 Individuals rarely experience either full privacy or a complete lack of privacy; we propose to use differential privacy—a computer-science theory increasingly adopted by industry and government—as a standardized means of quantifying continuous privacy changes.
 The resulting privacy measure implies a privacy-elasticity notion that is portable and comparable across contexts.
 We demonstrate the feasibility of this approach by estimating the privacy elasticity of public-good contributions in a lab experiment.

-Heffetz, Ori, and Guy Ishai.
+Heffetz, O., & Ishai, G. .
+(2023).
 Which Beliefs?
-Behavior-Predictive Beliefs Are Inconsistent With Information-Based Beliefs: Evidence From Covid-19.
-2023.
-Web.
-Publisher's VersionAbstract
+Behavior-Predictive Beliefs are Inconsistent with Information-Based Beliefs: Evidence from Covid-19.
+Retrieved from Publisher's VersionAbstract

 We investigate the relationship between (a) official information on COVID-19 infection and death case counts; (b) beliefs about such case counts, at present and in the future; (c) beliefs about average infection chance—in principle, directly calculable from (b); and (d) self-reported health-protective behavior.
 We elicit (b), (c), and (d) with a daily online survey in the US from March to August 2020 (N =~ 13,900).
 Beliefs about future infection cases are closely related to official information, but are inconsistent with beliefs about infection chances—risk perceptions—which are better predictors of reported behavior.
 We discuss potential implications for public communication of health-risk information.